 Scrum is an Agile framework for completing complex work.
 It was originally created for software development, but it works well for any complex, innovative scope of work.

 Scrum cuts through complexity to focus on building products incrementally and empirically to meet business needs.
 The Scrum framework is simple to learn and use.
 It can help you to rapidly build market leading products.

 Who Uses Scrum?

-- Scrum is the most widely adopted agile framework for software development and is used by tens of thousands of organisations worldwide.
+- Scrum is the most widely adopted agile framework for complex product development and is used by tens of thousands of organisations worldwide.

-- Any organisation that has a complex project or product can benefit from Scrum.
+- Any organisation that has a complex projects or products can benefit from Scrum.

 Scrum In 30 Seconds:

-- A Product Owner represents the interests of customers and users and creates a prioritised list of work called a Product Backlog.
+- A Product Owner represents the interests of customers and creates an ordered list of work called a Product Backlog.

 - During Sprint Planning, the Development Team that will carry out the work pulls a subset from the top of the Product Backlog, decides how to implement these items and creates a plan to do so called a Sprint Backlog.